ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

 authentication.
 Records are created for housekeeping reasons, primarily to maintain a consistent mapping to local groups and roles.

+!!!
+Warning "Username Conflict"

+    The **email address** is the primary identity value IP Fabric uses during authentication.
+The email returned by LDAP or SSO, or configured as the user's email in IP Fabric, must be unique across all authentication sources.

+    If the same email address is **already used** by a **local user, another LDAP provider, or an SSO provider**, the user cannot log in.
+The API may return `API_AUTHENTICATION_FAILURE` with `Error: User with username "xxx" already exists`, or the GUI may show `Username Conflict`.

+    When this happens, review the local user settings under **Settings --> Administration --> Local Users** and remove any users or external user records that are no longer relevant.
+IP Fabric does not refresh or merge user records with the same email address across multiple authentication sources for security reasons.
+Keep user records and authentication sources clean, current, and free of conflicting email addresses.

 ## Enable LDAP Authentication

 ![LDAP Configuration](../../images/settings/administration/ldap/settings-administration-ldap_configuration.webp)